 During the past 20 years global palm oil consumption has greatly increased.
 This surge in demand has driven the large-scale conversion of primary rainforest to monoculture oil palm plantations in south east Asia and, more recently, parts of central Africa.
 As a result, many environmental and social issues have arisen, including endangering native flora and fauna, displacing local peoples and increasing carbon emissions.
 Due to this surge Bornean Orangutans have now joined their Sumatran cousins on the IUCN's critically endangered list.

-The Jane Goodall Institute Australia has joined together with many of our fellow NGO’s as a signatory of the Responsible Palm Oil Network.
-Our network is helping to break the link between palm oil production and deforestation, climate pollution and human rights abuses through educating and empowering consumers, and those involved in the supply chain, to take actions that support the transition towards a truly responsible palm oil industry.
+The Jane Goodall Institute Australia has joined many of our fellow NGO’s in the region as a signatory of the Responsible Palm Oil Network.
+Our network is helping to break the link between palm oil production and deforestation, climate pollution, and human rights abuses through educating and empowering consumers, and those involved in the supply chain, to take actions that support the transition towards a truly responsible palm oil industry.

 - Raise public awareness about palm oil and the connections between consumer choices and deforestation